Note: Create actual web pages instead of PDFs.

 - Provide your email address and submit

-- You will later receive an email with the accessible version of your file as a PDF; the time may vary depending on the volume the site receives
+- You will later receive an email with a partially accessible version of your file as a PDF, and you will still need to resolve the remaining accessible issues; the time it takes to receive the email may vary depending on the volume the site receives

 You can use SiteImprove to locate existing PDFs that have accessibility issues.
 SiteImprove is also able to send out weekly accessibility reports to help you locate other errors.
 If you would like to receive the accessibility reports or have access to SiteImprove, please contact us at email@example.com.